dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 > For example, if you are connecting to `dydx-mainnet-1`, you may use the provider [Bware Labs](https://bwarelabs.com/snapshots/dydx).

-Use the provider's instructions to download the snapshot into your node's data directory, `$HOME/.dydxprotocol/data`.
+Use the provider's instructions to download the snapshot into your `$HOME/.dydxprotocol` directory.

 > In most cases, you can run `wget <snapshot-web-address>`.

-From the current directory `$/HOME/.dydxprotocol`, run the following command, replacing the example value `your-snapshot-filename`:
+From `$/HOME/.dydxprotocol`, run the following command, replacing the example value `your-snapshot-filename`:

 ```bash
 lz4 -dc < your-snapshot-filename.tar.lz4 | tar xf -
 ```
-The preceding command creates the `/data` folder in your current directory, `/.dydxprotocol`.
+Note that extracting the snapshot adds the `/data` folder in your current directory.

 **Change directories back to your $HOME directory for the rest of the procedure**.
 Run the following command:
 ```bash